jupyterhub/jupyterhub/docs/source/services-basics.md

 where:

 - `'admin': True` indicates that the Service has 'admin' permissions, and
-- `'command'` indicates that the Service will be managed by the Hub.
+- `'command'` indicates that the Service will be launched as a subprocess, managed by the Hub.

 ## Run `cull-idle` manually as a standalone script